Skip to main content

 Canelazo (Hot Spiced Cinnamon Drink)

-A warm alcoholic beverage made with aguardiente (sugarcane alcohol), cinnamon, naranjilla juice, and sugar.
-Popular in the Andes region.
+A hot alcoholic drink of aguardiente (sugarcane alcohol), cinnamon, naranjilla juice, and sugar.
+People in the Andes drink it to warm up.

 cocktail20-30%